gabrielsosa-stensul/Challange/server/README.md

 # Server

-This Api is developed with Go using the Gin framework (https://github.com/gin-gonic/gin).
+This API is developed with Go using Gin framework (https://github.com/gin-gonic/gin).
-It includes the endpoints necessary to handle the crud operations that the frontend requires.
+It includes the necessary endpoints to handle the crud operations that the frontend requires.

 ## Requirements